hayesmaker/generator-rizzla/README.md

 ### About

-This is desigot ned to be a really simple way of creating a new html5 game project, with the latest tools installed automatically and ready to use.
+This is designed to be a really simple way of creating a new html5 game project, with the latest tools installed automatically and ready to use.
 Perfect for getting started quickly in game jams, or you just want an easy life.